Grounding Everything in Tokens for Multimodal Large Language Models

-\textbf{Semantic-Critical Points Reward.} This reward evaluates segmentation quality by combining hit ratio (points inside ground-truth masks) and spatial distribution.
+\textbf{Semantic-Critical Points Reward.} This reward evaluates segmentation quality by combining the hit ratio (points inside ground-truth masks) and spatial distribution.
 We balance point density using an exponential saturation term $(1-e^{-m_p/5})$ to prevent sparse predictions and a linear penalty $(0.02m_p)$ to avoid excessive points.
-Additional details are provided in the supplementary material.